pablo-icm/emm/content/publication/vaque-dynamics-2001/index.md

   incubations as related to the changes in the proportions of bacteria with different DNA content
 authors:
-- D Vaqué
+- Dolors Vaqué
-- Eo Casamayor
+- Emilio O. Casamayor
-- Jm Gasol
+- Josep M. Gasol
 date: '2001-01-01'
 publishDate: '2024-08-05T15:04:48.777269Z'
 publication_types: